Jehosephat/gala-faucet/README.md

 - The main application component is in `src/App.vue`.
 - Individual components are located in `src/components/`:
   - `WalletConnect.vue`: Handles wallet connection
-  - `Balance.vue`: Displays GALA balance for mainnet and testnet
+  - `Balance.vue`: Displays GALA balance information for mainnet and testnet
   - `BurnGala.vue`: Handles the burning and minting process
 - Environment variables are defined in the `.env` file and typed in `src/env.d.ts`.
 - The Vite configuration is in `vite.config.js`.